gantry/docs-old/Docs/wordpress/advanced/less_css.md

 LESS Template Options
 ---------------------
-You can control CSS compression, Compile Wait Time and Debug Header, as well as manually clear the cache with the **Clear Cache** button at **Extensions → Template Manager → gantry → Advanced → Less Compiler**.
+You can control CSS compression, Compile Wait Time and Debug Header, as well as manually clear the cache with the **Clear Cache** button at **Admin Dashboard → Gantry Theme → Advanced → Less Compiler**.

 Additionally, CSS compression increases site performance and optimization by consolidating all the CSS into a single file, with none or negligible whitespace.
 This reduces the file size of the CSS file and making it quicker for a browser to load.